Intro

 const renderItem = (item) => { const image = get(item, 'item.image') const priceChange24h = get(item, 'item.price_change_24h') const currentPrice = get(item, 'item.current_price') const symbol = get(item, 'item.symbol') return ( <TouchableOpacity onPress={() => getCurrentItemInfo(item)} style={styles.surfaceContainer} > <Surface style={styles.surface}> <Avatar.Image style={styles.avatar} size={28} source={{ uri: image && image }} /> <View style={styles.infoContainer}> <View style={styles.sectionContainer}> <Title numberOfLines={1} style={styles.coinName} > {symbol } </Title> <Title style={{ color: colors.primary }}> {' $'} {currentPrice} </Title> </View> <View style={styles.sectionContainer}> <Caption>Last 24h: </Caption> <Caption style={{ color: priceChange24h < 0 ? colors.error : colors.accent }} > {priceChange24h} </Caption> </View> </View> <TouchableOpacity hitSlop={{ x: 10, y: 10 }} onPress={() => handleFavorites(item)}> <Avatar.Icon size={28} icon="stars" style={[ styles.avatar, { backgroundColor: isFavorited(item) ? colors.accent : colors.disabled }, ]} /> </TouchableOpacity> </Surface> </TouchableOpacity> ) }

-argument, which holds data for a single item from the API data.
-Inside this function we build the single item, which looks like this:
+function, we build the single item, which looks like this:

-This single item contains elements from react-native-paper like Avatar.Image
+This single item contains elements from React Native Paper, like Avatar.Image

 for logo, Title